 What is Cost Analysis?

 Once a business knows how much it costs to create a product or provide a service, it can decide how to improve its spending, reduce waste, and increase profit.
-It’s like having a map that shows where the money is going and how to use it better.

 Why is Cost Analysis Important?